The house of X appears to us in resplendent white, like a great, ranging crystal, upheaved from earth then carefully carved.

 Magnificently, X shows us around.
 Her hands seem to know already how the air works around us and within us.
 She handles us like a set of mirrors, turning our faces expertly.
 Our impressions of X fill successive rooms.

 There’s no carpeting on her floors.
-The wood is almost blueish grey, and thickly varnished.
+The wood is almost blueish-grey and thickly varnished.
 When there are windows they appear each as a single pane of glass filling a perfect square.
 The doors are thin and precise.
-When these doors open, they make a shoosh sound, then close with a soft, low thump.
+When these doors open, they make a shooshing sound, then close with a soft, low thump.
 When each door opens, the connection between room and room — or room and hall — is immediate and firm.
 This connection is broken only by the doors, when they close.

 In these rooms we have to step carefully, to find the words we’re constantly looking for.
 They hide behind the objects, fitting themselves with precision to their consigned spaces; but we’re resolute in our hunt.
 Our hands reach out at the spaces, and from these spaces we pull out words, now and then.
 Always when we find a word we’re very pleased with ourselves.
 We’re certain each time that this is just the word we need, reshaping itself around our fingers.